pavel-trafimuk/timeinc-storefront/README.md

 As an aside, this is why the brand code is always the last argument to all the utility scripts.

+The data source for this script is `bin/brands.txt` - only brands named in that file are used.

+### bin/generate_stuff_for_IT

+Generates everything IT needs from us to build a new app:

+ - Builds the storefronts for all brands
+ - Generates the `urls.txt` file for IT
+ - Generates zip files which you need to send to IT

+   Last time we did this it was by copying them to...

+   mac: (in Finder: "Go" > "Connect to Server" - paste afp url into "Server Address")
+     afp://nyctcmmvf1/TCM/HOME/EVERYONE/TABLET ROLLOUT/app submissions/iOS/ZIP files from TCM

+   windows:
+     H:\nyctcmmvf1\TCM\HOME\EVERYONE\TABLET ROLLOUT\app submissions\iOS\ZIP files from TCM

+On Mac, note that you can't connect to the share drive if you're already connected to the Savvis VPN.

 ### bin/cleanup

 Deletes all the generated files from the working directory (anything like `-XX-store-dev`)

+### bin/brandcode_to_brandname {BRAND_CODE}

+Takes a brand code and returns the brand name.
+The data source is `bin/brands.txt` - this is mainly used by other scripts.